9:00 am - 2:00 pm

 - Expectant mothers should check with their physicians prior to attending projects in recently burned areas or in unstable terrain.

 - Pets are not allowed on CUSP projects.

 - Please do not bring your own tools unless requested.

 OTHER WAYS YOU CAN HELP

-Fundraising efforts are greatly appreciated as well.
-Current funding is very limited for fire rehab efforts; CUSP and partnering agencies continue our work through the generosity of a caring community.
-While looking at the skyline, a donation of trees may seem in order, yet buckets, chainsaws, work gloves and seed are greatly needed.
+Fundraising efforts are always greatly appreciated.
+Current funding is very limited for much of what we do; CUSP and partnering agencies continue our work through the generosity of a caring community.
+While looking at the skyline, a donation of trees may seem in order, yet buckets, chainsaws, work gloves and native seeds are also greatly needed.
 Fire & flood mitigation, recovery and restoration are long-term efforts.